Tension as LG Chairman Imposes Curfew Over Bandit Attacks

 As reported by Daily Trust, this was contained in a statement signed and issued at the weekend.

-The Chairman said the decision is aimed at flushing out criminal elements operating along border communities and forest areas.
+The Chairman said the dusk-to-dawn curfew is to flush out criminal elements operating along border communities and forest areas.

-Olokun stressed that the measure became necessary to restrict the movement of people during vulnerable hours.
+Olokun explained that the decision became necessary to restrict the movement of people during vulnerable hours.

 “The safety of our people remains our top priority.
 This curfew is a proactive step to strengthen ongoing operations and prevent criminal infiltration across our communities.”